-The reminder of the paper is as follows: In section \ref{method} we explain the models we employ in this paper to verify our ideas, also the method to calculate the SPO and GSO are also explained.
-Section \ref{result} is devoted to our numerical calculations where we present the results for the SOP and GSO for the models.
-We conclude the paper in section \ref{conclusion} with some suggestion for the future works.
+The remainder of this paper is as follows.
+In section \ref{method} we explain the models we employ in this paper to verify our ideas.
+Also the calculations methods for the SPO and GSO are explained.
+Section \ref{result} is devoted to our numerical calculations, where we present the results for the SPO and GSO for the models.
+We also show how they can be used as phase transition characterization.
+We conclude the paper in section \ref{conclusion} with some suggestions for future works.